YuWaiPang/youFast-Desktop/README.md

 2) Add reference: "System.IO.Compression.FileSystem
 3) Drag and drop folder "Fleck" and other cs file into C# youFast (one item below "Solution 'youFast' (1 of 1 project))
 4) Configure Platform target as x64
-See this demo video using Visual Studo 2019 Community Edition to build the runtime of the open source "youFast Desktop". https://youtu.be/W51MFvmVH38
+See this demo video using Visual Studio 2019 Community Edition to build the runtime of the open source "youFast Desktop''. https://youtu.be/W51MFvmVH38

 If you use Visual Studio Code to create a new project, it is obviously simple.

 ➾ http server is using bluehost.com with url http://desktop.youfast.net/

    Note: dotnet supports auto start this home page and auto open download file, but dotnet core does not support this function.

-If the download file icon you see in your computer is same as the icon in the StartupScreen.png, you success to run youFast Desktop, otherwise it is running youFast Cloud.
+If the download file icon you see in your computer is the same as the icon in the StartupScreen.png, you success to run youFast Desktop, otherwise it is running youFast Cloud.

 You can download youFast Desktop runtime from https://www.linkedin.com/pulse/youfast-yu-wai-pang-max/